MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 |     [StandbyTimeoutOnBattery](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-power#power-standbytimeoutonbattery)                  |     Example value to use in   Windows Configuration Designer, i.e.,   `<enabled/><data   id="EnterDCStandbyTimeOut" value="100"/>`          |
 |     [StandbyTimeoutPluggedIn](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-power#power-standbytimeoutpluggedin)                  |     Example value to use in   Windows Configuration Designer, i.e.,  `<enabled/><data   id="EnterACStandbyTimeOut" value="100"/>`           |

+These two new polices for DisplayOffTimeoutOnBattery and DisplayOffTimeoutPluggedIn are being added to our [Common Device Restrictions](hololens-common-device-restrictions.md).

 ### Newly enabled Update policies for HoloLens
 - More options for when Updates are installed or disabling the Pause Updates button to ensure updates.